malversoft/tasker.vcc/README.md

   ### Notes on Google Assistant interception

-  Please note that intercepting and capturing a command from the Google Assistant visual interface does not prevent Google Assistant from also processing it.
+  - Please note that intercepting and capturing a command from the Google Assistant visual interface does not prevent Google Assistant from also processing it.

     For example, if you say a command like "_Hey Google, turn down volume_" the command will be intercepted and dispatched, but the Google Assistant will ALSO turn down the volume in your device.

+  - Only voice commands said to Google Assistant in the device where [Tasker] is running will be captured.
+Google Home or other assistant gadgets are not supported.

+  - As the voice command is captured when displayed on screen, the device should be unlocked for the capture to work.
+If you want the capturing to be permanently available, you should prevent device locking using a feature like "do not lock while charging" or "do not lock while at home" in your device.

 # Important notes